-Second slain Georgia prison guard laid to rest
+Slain Georgia prison guard recalled as fun-loving family man

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+Billue’s funeral was held Saturday at a high school in nearby McIntyre.
+He was buried at Red Level Cemetery in Irwinton.

 The inmates were captured Thursday in Tennessee, two days after their escape in Georgia.
-The Putnam County Sheriff’s Office says Donnie Rowe and Ricky Dubose are due to appear in court Wednesday.
+The Putnam County Sheriff’s Office said Donnie Rowe and Ricky Dubose are due to appear in court Wednesday.

+Law enforcement officers traveled to the funeral from Oregon, Nevada, South Dakota, Alabama and beyond, and hundreds of Department of Corrections officers came to pay tribute, Department of Corrections Commissioner Greg Dozier said.

+“The love that Sgt.
+Monica shared with his family and corrections family is broad and wide,” Dozier said.
+“How do you honor someone who’s given so much?”